By Josh Alsip on August 4, 2020

 An Indianapolis golf trip is like a getaway to several destinations because each area has its own story to share.
 Golf excursions are all about relaxation with just a touch of excitement and there are several courses throughout the city where golfers of all skill levels can play.
 For the first of Indiana’s Fairway Drives, we are recommending Morning Star Golf Club, Whispering Hills Golf Course, and Links Golf Club.

-Visit Indiana Golf is mapping out road trips around the state of Indiana for you to enjoy the game of golf, eat delicious food, and make unforgettable memories!
-For the next several weeks we will be sharing a number of suggested memorable Indiana golf trips.
+Visit Indiana Golf has mapped out road trips around the state of Indiana for you to enjoy the game of golf, eat delicious food, and make unforgettable memories!
 Known as Indiana’s Fairway Drives, each trip is a perfect getaway for golfers of any skill level who are looking for a new adventure.
+Click here to see all 9 of Indiana’s Fairway Drives.

 Travel is permitted, and golfing is great for mental and physical health, but it is still best to practice social distancing as we continue to fight COVID-19.
 Not every single Indiana business is choosing to be open right now, so call ahead or check their social media accounts before visiting.
 Please take precautions, plan ahead, and follow CDC and local guidelines.